Health Care Cybersecurity – Protect Your Organization

 cybersecurity-cybercrime-data-hacking-information-breach-cybercriminal

-After learning more about this incredible risk for not just health care executives, but also the public (as we all get sick sometime), I decided to sit down with David C. Blake, PhD, JD, to learn more.
+There is incredible risk not just health care executives, but also the public (as we all get sick sometime).
+We sat down with David C. Blake, PhD, JD, to learn more.
 Dr. Blake is a former vice president at Cedars-Sinai Medical Center in Los Angeles, where he served as chief compliance officer and chief privacy officer.
 I asked Dr. Blake two questions:

 • What are today’s major challenges in protecting medical records and health information?